-Strolls through lush royal gardens, picnics with the Seine glistening at your feet, long evenings nursing a glass of rosé on a café terrace—Paris in the summer is downright magical.
+(updated July 2024).
+Strolls through lush gardens, picnics with the Seine glistening at your feet, long evenings nursing a rosé on a café terrace.
+Paris in the summer is downright magical.
 However, when temperatures rise and the sun begins to scorch rather than soothe, Parisians turn to summer activities that’ll help them cool down and escape the sweaty crowds trying to do the same.

-For surefire ways to beat the heat, here are five of our favorite Paris summer activities that’ll keep you refreshed and give you an excuse to discover the city’s hidden treasures.
+For surefire ways to beat the heat, here are 9 of our favorite Paris summer activities that’ll keep you refreshed and give you an excuse to discover the city’s hidden treasures.

 Wander around a small (air-conditioned) museum

-Instead of being packed like sweaty sardines into the Louvre, take this opportunity to explore one of Paris’ smaller, yet just as stunning museums.
+However, instead of being packed like sweaty sardines into the Louvre where the body heat generated by the number of visitors will negate the cool air, take this opportunity to explore one of stunning yet smaller Paris museums.

 We particularly love the Musée Rodin and the Musée Montmartre (whose gardens make you feel like you’re in a French impressionist painting) as well as Musée Guimet with its incredible collection of Asian art and air conditioning.